GeorgeLMZN/LandingCMS/README.md

-# LandingCMS
+# LandingEditor
-simle CMS for one page websites build with JS Vue.js + PHP
+simle editor for one page websites build with JS Vue.js + PHP

 Now you are have no ability to register, to test functionality you may use test password from settings.json file.